An arts major and published indie author who writes on various subjects pertaining to humanities.

 Androgynous Appeal Reigns Supreme

 In Victorian England, the typical image of female attractiveness remained centered on Caucasian women having a porcelain complexion and vibrant flowing hair.
-Yet, with introducing the Pre-Raphaelite movement, a brotherhood of Oxford artists who leaned toward the unconventional, the old idealized beauty standard which marginalized other ethnicities soon faded.
-Instead, artists sought more exotic-looking women who appeared either androgynous or buxom in figure, redefining and epitomizing the new forward-thinking artistic movement.
-According to Ferrari, Fanny garnered much interest from formidable art talents such as Dante Gabriel Rossetti, John Everett Millais, Frederick Sandys, and Robert Hawker Dowling.
-In his own words, the curator explains the artist’s demand for her likeness:
+Yet, with the introduction of the Pre-Raphaelite movement, a brotherhood of Oxford artists who leaned toward the unconventional, the old idealized beauty standard which marginalized other ethnicities soon faded.

 Read More From Owlcation